 The plant and animal communities in the Big Woods are among the most biologically diverse and productive in the world.
-The area is made up of more than 70 distinct natural plant communities, and its rivers are home to fully 80 percent of the fish species in the entire Delta.
-Here one can find towering cypress trees that have been growing since long before Columbus landed in the New World.
+The area is made up of more than 70 distinct natural plant communities, and its rivers are home to 80 percent of the fish species in the Delta.
+Here, you can find towering cypress trees that have been growing since long before Columbus landed in the New World.
 Black bears still roam free, and because forests have declined so severely elsewhere, a block of this size is critically important to the area’s 265 bird species, including resident and migratory songbirds, raptors and waterfowl.

 The Big Woods is not an untouched nature reserve; it is a working forest and river system that has tremendous ecological, economic and cultural value.
 The challenge lies in finding the balance between human and ecosystem needs so that both can be sustained over the long term.